 Who Is Sally Hawkins?

-Born in London, England, in 1976, actress Sally Hawkins studied her craft at the famed Royal Academy of Dramatic Art.
+Sally Hawkins is a British actress who studied her craft at the famed Royal Academy of Dramatic Art.
 A notable early film role came in Mike Leigh's All or Nothing (2002), and she later reteamed with Leigh for Happy-Go-Lucky (2008), for which she won a Golden Globe Award.
 Hawkins garnered more awards buzz for her work in Woody Allen's Blue Jasmine (2013), and Guillermo del Toro's The Shape of Water (2017).

 Born on April 27, 1976, in London, England, actress Sally Hawkins grew up in a creative household.
 Her parents, Jacqui and Colin, are a successful writer-illustrator team behind numerous children's books.
 She spent her early years in London's Blackheath neighborhood with her older brother.